Skip to main content

 Now you have a basic overview of how to make Eos talk to QLab, and use OSC to fire a cue.
 There are other possibilities; most aspects of Eos control are exposed to OSC, so you could use QLab to raise a submaster, bring up a channel, or fire a macro.
 See the OSC section of the Eos User Manual for details on how to access these functions.

-Qlab 4 does not natively support TCP connections
+QLab 4 does not natively support TCP client connections

-While we have recommended TCP as the best way to send OSC from Eos, Qlab doesn't support TCP connections natively.
-Both programs can receive OSC via TCP but neither program is able to initiate the TCP connection, leaving them unable to communicate.
-For this reason it is best to use UDP OSC when communicating with Qlab.
+While we have recommended TCP as the best way to send OSC from Eos, QLab doesn't support TCP connections natively as a client.
+Both programs can receive OSC via TCP but neither program is able to initiate the TCP connection due to both Eos and QLab acting as a server in a TCP connection, leaving them unable to communicate.
+For this reason it is best to use UDP OSC when communicating with QLab

-Qlab 5 supports TCP connections but closes them after 3 seconds of inactivity
+QLab 5 supports TCP client connections but closes them after 3 seconds of inactivity

-At least as of v5.4.7, Qlab creates a TCP connection when sending Network-type OSC messages to a Server (such as Eos) but then closes the connection after 3 seconds of inactivity.
-Once the connection is closed, Eos software cannot send messages back to Qlab any longer until Qlab re-establishes the connection.
-As such, it is not practical to have Eos software trigger Qlab over a TCP connection.
+In v5 QLab creates a TCP client connection when sending Network-type OSC messages to a Server (such as Eos) but then closes the connection after 3 seconds of inactivity.
+Once the connection is closed, Eos software cannot send messages back to QLab any longer until QLab re-establishes the connection.
+As such, it is not practical to have Eos software trigger QLab over a TCP connection.

 Triggering other OSC Software from Eos